-Answer: As a general rule, the The unique identifier should be printed on the packaging along with all other information required under article 54 of Directive 2001/83/EC, in accordance with Article 5(3) of delegated Commission Delegated Regulation (EU) No 2016/161.
+Answer: The unique identifier should be printed on the packaging along with all other information required under article 54 of Directive 2001/83/EC, in accordance with Article 5(3) of Commission Delegated Regulation (EU) 2016/161.

-Placing the unique identifier by means of stickers can only be accepted in exceptional, justified the following circumstances where:
+Placing the unique identifier by means of stickers can be accepted in the following circumstances:

-- No legal and/or technically feasible alternative exists (e.g. safeguard of trademark rights; glass/plastic immediate packaging without outer packaging; etc.); or - Competent national authorities authorise it due to the marketing authorisation or to safeguard public health and ensure continued supply.
+- No legal and/or technically feasible alternative exists (e.g. safeguard of trademark rights; glass/plastic immediate packaging without outer packaging; etc.); or - National competent authorities authorise it due to the marketing authorisation, including for parallel import, or to safeguard public health and ensure continued supply.

-In cases where placing the unique identifier by means of stickers is exceptionally authorised by competent national authorities under the eonditions circumstances mentioned above, the following conditions should be met:
+In cases where placing the unique identifier by means of stickers is authorised by national competent authorities under the circumstances mentioned above, the following conditions should be met:

-- The sticker on which the unique identifier is printed should become one with the outer packaging/immediate packaging, i.e. the sticker should be tamper-evident and it should not be possible to remove it without damaging the packaging or the sticker itself or leaving visible signs; and - The sticker on which the unique identifier is printed should be placed by a manufacturer under GMP conditions.; and - The outer/immediate packaging on which the sticker is placed includes, in addition to the unique identifier, all applicable labelling requirements as laid down in Article 54 of Directive 2001/83/EC.
+- The sticker on which the unique identifier is printed should become one with the outer packaging/immediate packaging, i.e. the sticker should be tamper-evident and it should not be possible to remove it without damaging the packaging or the sticker itself or leaving visible signs; - The sticker on which the unique identifier is printed should be placed by a manufacturer under GMP conditions; and - The outer/immediate packaging on which the sticker is placed includes, in addition to the unique identifier, all applicable labelling requirements as laid down in Article 54 of Directive 2001/83/EC.